Genesis and Science

 The word used for gathering the waters is especially interesting in the sense of waiting that it implies – the Hebrew word is qavah, which literally means “wait” or “wait for”.
 Brown-Driver-Briggs suggest it’s root is in the idea of twisting and stretching, therefore connoting the “tension of enduring, waiting”.
 This is highly suggestive of a prolonged process.

-The most difficult thing about the English text here is the apparent description of very advanced, complex vegetation.
-However once again the Hebrew words used offer a much broader understanding:
+The most difficult thing about the English text here is the apparent description of advanced, complex vegetation.
+Once again the Hebrew words used offer a much broader understanding:

 |deshe||Grass, herb, vegetation : Vegetation with connotations of “tender”, a sprout.
 Fresh grass, grass, green, herb, new grass, new growth, tender grass, vegetation.|